 In recent years, developed countries have faced an inflow of unplanned refugees fleeing war zones and escaping humanitarian crisis.
 EU countries have been disproportionately more targeted as the destination countries of the refugees fleeing Syria, Libya, and Afghanistan.
 Syrian refugees are estimated to be more skilled than refugees from the Balkans in the 1990s, and represent the majority of asylum seekers in the EU, accounting for 21% of the total (OECD, 2015).
 As reported in EU countries, the education level of current immigrants is higher than those in the 1990s, with a total of approximately 15% of asylum seekers in 2014 reported to have a tertiary degree, 16% an upper secondary education, 35% lower secondary education, 24% only primary education, and around 11% not having attended school at all (OECD, 2015).
 However, asylum seekers from Syria (the country of origin for the highest number of refugees), reported higher levels of education, with 21% having attended university, 22% an upper secondary education, and 47% having either lower secondary or primary education (OECD, 2015).

 Considering the skill composition of migrants overall, women are expected to have skill levels similar to the general population of migrants.
-As a result, in the most recent refugee inflow, while the barriers to skill transferability in European labor markets remain high, women becoming part of global care chains will undergo a process of deskilling, as a consequence of their migrant status.
-The relevance of this to feminist economics coupled with the present day importance of migration and its impact on a receiving country’s labor force provides an exciting area for further research in feminist economics.
-Such research serves as an important basis for consideration both in migration studies and in labor economics.
-Moreover, in the realm of global care chains there is room for important research with regards to families that have migrated together and the impact global care chains have on them.
+As a result, in the most recent refugee inflow, while the barriers to skill transferability in European labour markets remain high, women becoming part of global care chains will undergo a process of deskilling, as a consequence of their migrant status.
+The relevance of this to feminist economics coupled with the present-day importance of migration and its impact on a receiving country’s labour force provides an exciting area for further research in feminist economics.
+Such research serves as an important basis for consideration both in migration studies and in labour economics.
+Moreover, in the realm of global care chains, there is room for important research with regards to families that have migrated together and the impact global care chains have on them.

 Allan H and Aggergaard L (2003) “We Need Respect”: experiences of internationally recruited nurses in the UK, London: Royal College of Nurses